+ACETAMINOPHEN

-ACETAMINOPHEN ACETAMINOPHEN CLASS Antipyretic and analgesic.
+CLASS Antipyretic and analgesic.
 Mild anti-inflammatory effects.

 ACTION Exact mechanism is not known.
 Rapidly absorbed through GI tract.
 Believed to raise the pain threshold.

 ONSET 15 minutes and lasts up to 3 hours.

 METABOLISM At normal therapeutic dosages, primary hepatic metabolism.
 A toxic dose (as little as 4g daily) can cause hepatic cell necrosis.
 Oral administration is subject to first pass metabolism.

+ADENOSINE

+CLASS Antiarrhythmic

-ADENOSINE CLASS Antiarrhythmic ACTION Slows conduction time through the AV node, interrupting the re-entry pathways through the AV node, restoring normal sinus rhythm.
+ACTION Slows conduction time through the AV node, interrupting the re-entry pathways through the AV node, restoring normal sinus rhythm.
 Adenosine also causes coronary vasodilation and increases blood flow in normal coronary arteries with little to no increase in stenotic coronary arteries; thallium-201 uptake into the stenotic coronary arteries will be less than that of normal coronary arteries revealing areas of insufficient blood flow.

-ONSET the stenotic coronary arteries will be less than that of normal ONSET HALF-LIFE the stenotic coronary arteries will be less than that of normal coronary arteries revealing areas of insufficient blood flow.
+ONSET Rapid

+HALF-LIFE < 10 seconds

+METABOLISM Blood and tissue.